lossanna/RestoreNet/data/raw/README_rawdata.md

 `01b_edited-species8_location-independent-final-fix.xlsx`
 - Final fixes to  location-independent species list.
 All that was changed was the `Code` of a couple of species (ELEL5 and SPAM2) because they had wrong numbers for some reason.

+`01b_edited-species9_location-dependent-final-fix.xlsx`
+- Final fixes to  location-dependent species list.
+Removed duplicates so there would only be one row per `Code`, unless the `CodeOriginal` was different.
+Changes are listed in a textbook in the Excel file.